 School budget: effective monitoring meetingsHow can we hold effective budget monitoring meetings?
 In this article, one of The Key's associate education experts advises on good practice for budget monitoring meetings between the headteacher and the SBM.
 You will also find a case study from a school on monitoring the budget.

 School budget: expenditure on staffingWhat percentage of the budget should be spent on staffing?
-We relay advice from our associate experts and a local authority on how much of the school budget should be spent on staff costs.
+We relay advice from our associate experts on how much of the school budget should be spent on staff costs.
 We also answer some FAQs about budgeting for staff expenditure and point to financial benchmarking data.

 How to market your school to parentsUse our article to help you identify what parents are looking for in a school and how to make your school stand out.
 Get to grips with how to use the likes of Facebook and Twitter to get your message out there and pull people in.